BDC Hamburger Icon

 To solidify your spot in the marketplace, you can’t only be present when you have something new to promote.
 The saying “out of sight, out of mind” applies — if you don’t regularly engage in PR efforts, your company may be forgotten and left behind.
 Once that happens, it can be impossible to catch up.

-To strengthen your company’s reputation and hold on the market, consistently execute PR campaigns of varying types.
+To strengthen your company’s reputation and hold on to the market, consistently execute PR campaigns of varying types.
 Keeping your company’s name in the press reminds consumers of your products and services.
 Consistent PR also helps build trust and brand loyalty.

-Mistake #4: Not recognizing local media
+Mistake No. 4: Not recognizing local media

-Tip: Don’t be discouraged if your press pitch isn’t accepted.
+Don’t be discouraged if your press pitch isn’t accepted.
 Take the opportunity to reflect on why you might have been rejected or ignored.
 Was your product or service relevant to current trends?
 Were the media outlets you targeted the best possible partnership for your brand?
 What could you do differently next time?

-Mistake #5: Not being yourself
+Mistake No. 5: Not being yourself

 Staying current on sales and marketing trends is essential for remaining competitive in modern business.
 Continually researching what’s popular can help your company get noticed and retain a positive return on investment.